Canonical is best known as the company that delivers Ubuntu - an open source software platform that runs everywhere.

 - Speared-headed visual regression testing initiative, significantly improving stability.

 - Web Performance advocate, organising regular workshops, targeted sprints and driving automated visibility of performance issues through CI/CD.

 - I was co-located in the London office before moving full-time remote in late 2016.

 Made by Many is an award winning innovation accelerator based in Angel.
 I'm worked with them over 5 two week sprints to develop a complex Ruby on Rails product with an accompanying Pattern Library for a leading scientific laboratory.

 The lab was a large corporate with multiple competing sub-brands so the challenge was to develop an over-arching set of patterns & living components that could be thread through multiple products to build a cohesive overall brand.

-Kahoot! is a real-time quiz collaboration platform experiencing huge growth - as of May '15, Kahoot has now been used by over 50 million users worldwide.
+Kahoot! is a real-time quiz collaboration platform experiencing huge growth.

 - Architecting a new modular CSS framework to style entire product using Atomic Design principles.